-1. The exposed metal pad area on the bottom of the package is floating.
+1. The exposed metal pad area on the bottom of the package is not connected to any internal signal.
+It is OK to connect it to the system ground (GND) or leave it floating.
 2. Coplanarity $\leq 0.08\text{mm}$ .
 Package edge tolerance $\leq 0.10\text{mm}$ .
 3. The lead shape may be of little difference according to different package factories.
 These lead shapes are compatible with each other

-10.4 Package SOP8 208MIL
+10.6 Package SOP8 208MIL